johnnysan922/amazon-clone/README.md

 # A clone of the Amazon website

-Created a clone of Amazon to learn fullstack web developement skills
+Created a clone of Amazon with a few tweaks to learn fullstack web developement skills

 ## Utilized

-React and node
+- React and node
-Firebase
+- Firebase
-Material-UI (
+- Material-UI (
     npm install npm install @mui/material @emotion/react @emotion/styled
     npm install @mui/icons-material @mui/material @emotion/styled @emotion/react

 ## Things I learned

-Learned how to use firebase and hook it up to my project Learned about BEM format. (capitalized files are components)
+- Learned how to use firebase and hook it up to my project
+- Learned about BEM format. (capitalized files are components)

 # Getting Started with Create React App